 Greenpoint offers variety, including a handsome historic district, thriving shopping districts (one still with significant Polish presence), and the spillover from Williamsburg that has meant gentrification.
-(I have led versions of this tour that focus especially on Greenpoint's Polish history.)
+(I have led versions of this tour that focus on Greenpoint's Polish history.)

 The tour addresses Greenpoint's rich industrial history and the aftermath that left buildings like some pioneering worker housing (and also some toxicity).

 We'll encounter manufacturing plants converted into studios for arts and craftsmen, Brooklyn's most elegantly situated church, a park with a monument to the Civil War ship (Monitor) built in the neighborhood, and an intersection named for Pope John Paul II.

 Our route includes a park with stunning views of Manhattan and another that looks like a London square.
 We'll see some gorgeous blocks and some drab ones--and plans for massive new development.
 We'll learn about the civic energy that revived Greenpoint, and the rezoning that put development on hyperdrive.

-We should pass the new home of Kickstarter, a major Internet company, and see the bars and restaurants that have emerged to serve new residents and workers with disposable income.
+We should pass the former home of Kickstarter, a major Internet company, and see the bars and restaurants that have emerged to serve new residents and workers with disposable income.
 (Yes, we may see some locations portrayed in the HBO show Girls, but this is not a Girls tour.)

 We cover a lot of ground in this tour, but there are many places to refuel.
 Greenpoint connects by foot (or subway/bus) to both Williamsburg and Long Island City, so they make good add-ons for this tour--if you have the energy!